KrrishVerma/jlcpcb-kicad-repository/README.md

 - Bumps the timestamp in `repository.json`.
 - Commits the changes back to `main`.

-### First run / catch-up

-Because the upstream feed hasn't synced in over a year, the **first** run of this workflow will need to download and hash several hundred release zips.
-That's slow but only happens once.
-To run it immediately instead of waiting for the next scheduled run:

-Actions tab → **Update Repository** → **Run workflow**.

-### Setup checklist for a fresh repo

-- [ ] Repo Settings → Actions → General → **Workflow permissions** set to
-      "Read and write permissions" (needed for the auto-commit step to push).
-- [ ] If this repo was created via **fork**, enable Actions under the Actions tab first — GitHub disables Actions on forks by default.
-- [ ] Trigger `workflow_dispatch` once manually and confirm `packages.json`
-      / `repository.json` get committed with the current release before relying on the daily schedule.

 ## License

 MIT — see [LICENSE](LICENSE).
 Original automation design by Chris Dirks